microsoft/onefuzz/docs/troubleshooting.md

 docker build --t <container_name> .
 ```

-Use the container interactively to execute the validation command
+Use the container interactively to execute the validation command:

 windows